-Even for those who feel at home with their nose in a textbook, the end of summer break (or Winter recess) is a big bummer.
-But as much as it's a return to school and schedules, it's an opportunity.
-This is a fine excuse to invest in some fresh tech to make the coming academia-addled year a little more bearable.
+Even for those who feel at home with their nose in a textbook, the end of that tiny spring break is a big bummer.
+But, as much as it's a return to school and schedules, it's an opportunity.

-If you're still reliant on a desktop, or if your laptop winces at the sight of a high-definition video lecture, it's time to look into an upgrade.
-And thankfully if you know where to look, it's possible to get a sleek and impressive notebook without blowing through your savings (or student loans).
+If you're still using a bulky desktop, or if your laptop winces at the sight of an HD video lecture, then it's time to upgrade.
+Luckily, if you know where to look, it's possible to get a sleek and impressive notebook without blowing through your savings (or taking yet another student loan).

 A most affordable and excellent Ultrabook